Forestry Mulching

 What is forestry mulching and how does it work?

 Forestry mulching uses a tracked machine with a rotating drum head to grind trees, brush, and undergrowth into wood chip mulch in a single pass.
 Instead of cutting, piling, hauling, and burning, everything is processed on-site and the resulting mulch layer stays on the ground — improving soil structure and reducing erosion on Dodge County's clay-heavy terrain.
-A single forestry mulcher can process a significant amount of vegetation per day with minimal soil disturbance compared to traditional excavator clearing.
+A single forestry mulching machine can process a significant amount of vegetation per day with minimal soil disturbance compared to traditional excavator clearing.

 What size trees can a forestry mulcher handle?